We just wanted to update you on a few things that have been going on.

 Our garden bar is fully fenced and the childrens playground is finished and it is already a popular spot for families.
 We have a ping pong table inside along with giant chess and a few games to keep the kids, and adults, entertained.

-The front deck is built and we are just finalising compliance before it will be open for business.
+The front deck is built and fully licenced so it’s a great spot to watch the summer crowds wander by.
 Next step will be some nice outdoor furniture and we are open to suggestions.

 A huge thank you to John, Glenn, Simon and all the volunteers that have worked so hard on building the outside areas over the last few months.

-We’ve had a fabulous volunteer driving the courtesy van on Sundays over the last few months but will be finishing up soon, so if anyone has a Sunday evening free, 4pm until 8ish and you can volunteer to drive our van, we’d love to hear from you.
+We’ve had some fabulous volunteers driving the courtesy van on Sundays and would be keen to hear from anyone who has a Sunday evening free, 4pm until 8ish who can volunteer to drive our van, we’d love to hear from you.

 As part of our financial recovery program we are looking for other ways to generate income.
 To this end we are having some markets and some permanent stalls over the summer at the front of the Club.